KQM-git/TCL/docs/evidence/equipment/artifacts.md

 **Added:** <Version date="2022-11-09" />
 **Last tested:** <VersionHl date="2022-04-10" />

-**Disclaimer:** Because I was dumb and didn't notice, my N3 non proc crit and proc non crit is the same value.
-Logically, due to my 5% crit rate it should count as a proc but I've chosen to disregard all N3 data instead, just in case.
+**Disclaimer:** Because I was dumb and didn't notice, my N3 non proc CRIT and proc non CRIT is the same value.
+Logically, due to my 5% CRIT Rate it should count as a proc but I've chosen to disregard all N3 data instead, just in case.

 **Finding:**
 More data on Zhongli's string for Echoes.
 (80 ish ms ping) I'm getting a consistent amount of 3 links in the spear kick.